Wilhelm II: Life in exile

 In 1922, Wilhelm published the first volume of his memoirs—a very slim volume that insisted he was not guilty of initiating the Great War, and defended his conduct throughout his reign, especially in matters of foreign policy.
 For the remaining twenty years of his life, he entertained guests (often of some standing) and kept himself updated on events in Europe.
 He grew a beard and allowed his famous moustache to droop, adopting a style very similar to that of his cousins King George V and Tsar Nicholas II.
 He also learned the Dutch language.
-Wilhelm developed a penchant for archaeology while residing at the Corfu Achilleion, excavating at the site of the Temple of Artemis in Corfu, a passion he retained in his exile.
+Wilhelm had developed a penchant for archaeology while residing at the Corfu Achilleion, excavating at the site of the Temple of Artemis in Corfu, a passion he retained in his exile.
 He had bought the former Greek residence of Empress Elisabeth after her murder in 1898.
 He also sketched plans for grand buildings and battleships when he was bored.
 In exile, one of Wilhelm's greatest passions was hunting, and he killed thousands of animals, both beast and bird.
 Much of his time was spent chopping wood and thousands of trees were chopped down during his stay at Doorn.

 Wealth

 Wilhelm II was seen as the richest man in Germany before 1914.
 After his abdication he retained substantial wealth.
 It was reported that at least 60 railway wagons were needed to carry his furniture, art, porcelain and silver from Germany to the Netherlands.
-The kaiser retained substantial cash reserves as well as several palaces.
+The Kaiser retained substantial cash reserves as well as several palaces.
 After 1945, the Hohenzollerns' forests, farms, factories and palaces in what became East Germany were expropriated and thousands of artworks were subsumed into state-owned museums.